 * Even with holding inventory longer, the company still has a net savings benefit of $2.38/Unit thanks to the 10% price reduction and 5% freight cost reduction.
 This is calculated by taking the original price of $58.71 (from step 1 above) and deducting Month 3’s cost of $56.33 (from step 3). $58.71 - $56.33 = $2.38 savings.
 All three parts are put together below.

 This post is part of a larger approach to reducing freight costs.
 The following article provides a number of different approaches to reducing freight costs.
-Essential Ways to Reduce Freight Costs on Incoming & Outgoing Shipments
+Essential Ways to Reduce Freight Costs on Incoming and Outgoing Shipments

 Comments